gc-pereira/kmeans/README.md

 # kmeans
-study on cluster analysis in the famous iris dataset
+study on cluster analysis, supervised and unsupervised learning in the famous iris and other data set.